VANatHeritage/ConsVision_RecreationModel/docs/facilities_v2.md

 #### Export to ArcGIS geodatabase

 Points were to feature classes (one for each `facil_code`) for service area analysis in ArcGIS, where `use <> 0`.
-Files are timestamped with the date of export.
+Files are time-stamped with the date of export.